 Overview of the NAM Report

-In 2021, NAM published another report known as which examined how nurses can help reduce disparities in healthcare services.
+In 2021, NAM published another report known as The Future of Nursing 2020-2030: Charting a Path to Achieve Health Equity,” which examined how nurses can help reduce disparities in healthcare services.
 This report focuses on the ways in which nurses can promote health equity in the U.S. to benefit everyone.
 While the 2011 report served as a foundation for improving healthcare through nursing, the latest report builds on those recommendations and carries them further.